 SM-5: Strengthen the understanding and performance of humans’ actions that foster the security of EO-critical software and EO-critical software platforms.

 - Train all users of EO-critical software, based on their roles and responsibilities.

 - Train all administrators of EO-critical software and EO-critical software platforms, based on their roles and responsibilities.

 Given how much businesses use the internet and software in general, it’s very likely that software-based vulnerabilities will continue to be a huge attack vector for criminals.
 It’s important companies learn how to identify their most critical digital assets and take steps to protect them, especially internet-facing software applications.
 This framework created by NIST serves as a guideline on how you can build out an effective cybersecurity program for your business.
 EO 14028 consists of multiple layers of security for a business and EO-critical software is just one part of this initiative.

-Our next article in this series will deal with the NIST guidelines recommending minimum standards for vendors’ testing of their software source code.
+Our next article in this series deals with the NIST guidelines recommending minimum standards for vendors’ testing of their software source code.
 Whether your company is in the business of selling software or if you’re just planning your next purchase, you’ll want to learn more about these standards.
-Sign up below and get the latest updates delivered to your inbox.